image

 Take a look at our Reading for Pleasure webpage for ideas on how to develop your child’s love of reading and suggestions for books to read together.
 Click here

-Click here to see our newsletter
+click here to see our topic web

 We also spend lots of time outdoors using the bikes/scooters, climbing equipment and the balls/beanbags/hoops etc.